zesch/ctest-builder/README.md

 2. Copying built services to the server
 3. Starting all Docker services

+When you need to perform this task more often, you may want to automate deployment in a custom shell script.

 **Note:** In case you never deployed the CTest Builder before, you may need to copy the `<c.test.builder>/docker` directory to some directory on the server (this may be your user's home directory). `<c.test.builder>` refers to the full path to the project's repository.

 ### Building all required services

-Run the following commands to build all services using the following commands or a suitable alternative.
+Run the following commands to build all services using the following commands, the `build.sh` script or a suitable alternative.

 ```
 cd <c.test.builder>/backend/de.unidue.ltl.ctestbuilder.service.gapscheme/